Getting enough good quality sleep plays an essential role in your health and wellbeing throughout your life.

 In young people, lack of quality sleep may have a direct effect on their health, development, behaviour and ability to socialise and get along with their peers.

-If you’re having ongoing sleep issues, or you still feel unwell despite getting enough sleep, please consult your GP or health professional as there may be other causes.
+If you’re having ongoing sleep issues, or you still feel unwell despite getting enough sleep, please consult your healthcare provider as there may be other causes.

 Reference